President Donald J. Trump International Airport: Trauma Hawk

-The Trauma Hawk Station, which is located at the south west corner of the airport, Palm Beach County Fire Rescue has two Sikorsky S-76C helos.
+The Trauma Hawk Station, which is located at the south west corner of the airport, Palm Beach County Fire Rescue has two Sikorsky S-76C helicopters.
 The department partners with the Palm Beach County Health Care District to operate the Trauma Hawk Aero-Medical Program.
 The Trauma Hawk program, which was established in November 1990, replaced the use of Palm Beach County Sheriff's Office helicopters to medevac critically injured patients to area hospitals.
 Air ambulances are identically equipped and can carry two patients each and up to four medical attendants if needed.
 Each helicopter is staffed with a pilot, a registered nurse (RN) and a paramedic.
 The nurses and paramedics are Palm Beach County Fire Rescue employees while the pilots are Health Care District employees.